Trust Fund Recovery Penalty

 Prior to assessing the TFRP, the IRS initiates a TFRP investigation.
 Through this investigation, the IRS interviews individuals associated with the business to determine whether they may be subject to the penalty.
 If the IRS determines that the TFRP penalty applies, a proposed assessment will be issued against the taxpayer.
 The taxpayer has 30 days to file an administrative appeal to challenge the proposed assessment.
 If the appeal is not successful, the taxpayer can only further challenge the assessment by paying a portion of the tax and suing for a refund in federal district court or the U.S. Court of Federal Claims.
 IRS Publication 784 summarizes the TFRP process.

 Our tax attorneys are experienced in representing taxpayers facing the Trust Fund Recovery Penalty.
 We invite you to contact us to schedule a consultation with a tax attorney who can evaluate your case.

 We are committed to delivering results for our clients.
-We invite you to review a sample of cases involving the Trust Fund Recovery Penalty that we have successfully resolved for our clients.
+We invite you to review a sample of Audit Reconsideration cases that we have successfully resolved for our clients.
 All cases are different and the summaries below should not be interpreted as a prediction or guarantee of success or specific results.

 $5.7 Million Trust Fund Recovery Penalty Reversed